-If you own property in Brittany, it is likely that you will undertake some building or renovation work on it at some point, and that you will need the help of a professional to get it right.
-From new builds to restorations, there are plenty of (English-speaking) companies in Brittany who can help with or take on your building projects.
+If you own property in Brittany, it you may want to undertake some building or renovation work on it at some point.
+Whether it’s cosmetic touch-ups or full remodelling, you will probably need the help of a professional for picture-perfect results.
+The good news is that there are plenty of (English-speaking) companies in Brittany who can take on your building projects, big and small.

-When building or renovating in France, it is tempting but not always wise to bring builders and materials over from the UK, especially if you’re in Brittany, as the UK is so close.
-British builders won’t be aware of French building regulations, they won’t offer the same guarantees, and they won’t be familiar with local techniques or materials.
-The community may also frown upon your use of foreign labour, so things could be made more difficult for you in future.
+When building or renovating in France, it is tempting to bring builders and materials over from the UK. the problem is that British builders won’t usually be aware of French building regulations, or offer the same guarantees.
+They’re also unlikely to be familiar with local techniques or materials.

-Buying building materials from the UK can sometimes be a bad idea, because they won’t be adapted for use with Breton materials, may not meet French requirements, and if you need to employ a local artisan, they may refuse to use anything unfamiliar – they need to ensure that their work can last for its guarantee period – often 10 years – so they prefer to use trusted local materials.
+Buying building materials from the UK can present issues, because they won’t be adapted for use with Breton materials and may not meet French requirements.
+Local Breton craftsmen and artisans often prefer to use trusted local materials to ensure that their work can last for its guarantee period.

 Andrew Allen, is a member of the ‘Ordre des Architectes’, and runs a personal design service.
 He is always happy to chat informally about your ideas, and can arrange feasibility studies, planning applications and soil surveys.
 Andrew also liaises with local authorities on behalf of his clients.